Contact us

 The Nottebohm Judgement

 In the course of proceedings, Guatemala argued that Nottebohm did not acquire the citizenship of Liechtenstein as per International law.
 It made reference to the principle that it is the bond between the state and the individual which confers upon the state the right to diplomatic protection.
-The Court proceeded to consider whether the granting of nationality by Liechtenstein directly entailed an obligation on the part of Guatemala to recognize its effect.
-The ICJ held that it is a well known principle that nationality is within the jurisdiction of the State which confers it, however a state cannot claim that the rules it has laid down are entitled to be recognized by another state, unless it has acted in conformity with the general aim of making the nationality granted in accordance with an effective link between the state and the individual.
+The Court proceeded to consider whether the granting of nationality by Liechtenstein directly entailed an obligation on the part of Guatemala to recognise its effect.
+The ICJ held that it is a well known principle that nationality is within the jurisdiction of the State which confers it, however a state cannot claim that the rules it has laid down are entitled to be recognised by another state, unless it has acted in conformity with the general aim of making the nationality granted in accordance with an effective link between the state and the individual.

 The Court pointed out that Nottebohm retained his family and business connections with Germany and there was nothing to indicate that the application for citizenship in Liechtenstein was motivated by a desire to disconnect himself from Germany.
 In addition, he had settled in Guatemala for over 30 years and it had become the centre of his interest and business activities.
 Thus, there is an absence of any bond of attachment with Liechtenstein and naturalisation was not based on any connection with the country.
-The acquisition of citizenship was lacking in genuiness and granted without regard to the concept of nationality adopted in international relations.
+The acquisition of citizenship was lacking in genuineness and granted without regard to the concept of nationality adopted in international relations.

 The ICJ upheld the principle of effective nationality where the individual must prove a meaningful connection to the state in question.
 For these reasons, the court held that Liechtenstein's claim is inadmissible and the judgment was given in favour of Guatemala by eleven votes to three.